Devon-Olivier/argent-drivers/README.md

 details.

 #### `.getNewJackpot()`

-Same as nlcb nlcb driver.
-See above.
+getNewJackpot: -> promise for a number

+Return a promise for the latest jackpot from nlcb.co.tt.
+The promised number may the value null if the database does not have a jackpot stored.

 #### `.saveNewJackpot(jackpot)`
 saveNewJackopt: number -> promise (for unspecified value)

-Update mongo with new jackpot
+Update mongo with new jackpot from nlcb.co.tt.

 #### `.saveDraw(draws)`